 Prevention is the best defense against the sun.
 Always apply sunscreen with an SPF of 15 or higher, and reapply often during the round.

 Wear a hat, sunglasses and protective clothing if you are going to spend long periods of time out in the sun.
-For more amazing golfequipments just click here: golfgearsdirect.com.au
+You can find some of the amazing golf equipments and the like on online stores like golfgearsdirect.com.au

 Preventing the most common golf injuries can be done by working on improving swing mechanics, participating in golf-specific conditioning programs, buying properly fitted equipment, avoiding long practice sessions, always performing a warm up routine before practice and play, and (golf-specific) stretching frequently.